Mohammed Zeeshan Ayyub

 Stepping out of his rather monotonous roles, Zeeshan was cast in the biographical drama Shahid, where he was seen playing the role of Arif Azmi, the elder brother of Shahid, whose role is portrayed by Rajkummar Rao.
 The movie was well-received critically and went on to win two National Film Awards in 2014.
 He went on to appear in the critically acclaimed Maazii, which despite not having big stars involved in the movie, was a well-received movie with critics stating that it is a movie that must not be missed.
 His next notable performance came with the 2015 romantic drama, comedy Tanu Weds Manu Returns in 2015, where he played the role of a shameless and street smart Chintu who falls in love with Tanu, the character played by Kangana Ranaut.

 Donning the role of a blood-thirsty RAW agent, Zeeshan was seen in the Saif Ali Khan and Katrina Kaif-starrer Phantom in 2015.
 Although the movie opened to mixed reviews, Zeeshan`s performance was said to be power-packed.
 Despite becoming a Bollywood actor, Zeeshan continued to be a part of theater, stating, "Theater makes an actor come alive," in an interview.
 In 2017, the actor was cast in the action crime thriller Raees, which is loosely based on the life of the Gujarat-based criminal Abdul Latif.
 The movie stars Bollywood`s Badshah Shah Rukh Khan and also marks the Bollywood debut of Pakistani actress Mahira Khan.
-His other projects include movies like Zero (2018), Manikarnika: The Queen of Jhansi (2019), Article 15 (2019) and Arjun Patiala (2019).
+His other projects include movies like Zero (2018), Manikarnika: The Queen of Jhansi (2019), Article 15 (2019), Arjun Patiala (2019) and Chhalaang (2020).